Robust high-dimensional Gaussian and bootstrap approximations for trimmed sample means: Vector mean estimation under general norms

 Early work on Problem \ref{problem:vectormean} includes \cite{Minsker2015,Joly2017}.
 In the Hilbert space setting, a breakthrough result by Lugosi and Mendelson \cite{Lugosi2019a} presented a higher-dimensional version of the median of means.
 A more recent estimator by the same authors \cite{Lugosi2021}, based on high-dimensional Winsorized means, gives\footnote{They only derive explicit bounds for $p=2$, but the more general bounds follow from the same methods.}

 for some constant $C$.
 The term depending on $\eps$, here called contamination term, is optimal as it is optimal for single function mean estimation \cite{minsker2018uniform}.
-The term on $\alpha$, here called fluctuation term, is also known to be optimal if we only assume finite second moments (see the discussion below).
-Finally, the independent term, here called complexity term, is also optimal (see the discussion below).
+The term on $\alpha$, here called fluctuation term, is also known to be optimal if we only assume finite second moments.
+Finally, the independent term, here called complexity term, is also optimal.

-The problem of general norms was studied by Lugosi and Mendelson \cite{Lugosi2019} and Depersin and Lecu\'{e} \cite{Depersin2021}, both papers present median of means based estimators.
+The problem of general norms was studied by Lugosi and Mendelson \cite{Lugosi2019} and Depersin and Lecu\'{e} \cite{Depersin2021}, both papers present estimators based on the median of means.
 The best-known bound for Problem \ref{problem:vectormean} is given by \cite{OliveiraResende} using a trimmed mean based estimator and yields

-requiring only $\nu_1(\sF, P) < 0$.
+requiring only $\nu_1(\sF, P) < \infty$.

 There are also lower bounds available in the literature.
 In \cite{Depersin2021} a lower bound is obtained for Gaussian distributions under $\varepsilon=0$: let $\Gamma$ be positive-definite and let $P = \sN(\mu, \Gamma)$ in the setup of Problem \ref{problem:vectormean}, then exists $c>0$ such that